GiovanniArcudi/Programming-I-Coursework/README.md

 ### 0.1 - Information for markers:

-    Completed parts of the coursework:
+*Completed parts of the Coursework*:
     Parts 1-6.

-    Extensions to the coursework:
+*Extensions to the Coursework*:
 1)  JavaDoc documentation (which can be found in the doc subfolder)
 2)  Implemented the prerequisites for subjects and ensures that students can only enrol on a course if they have all the prerequisites for that course.
 3)  Allowed Instructors to be able to teach more than one course in a day (up to a certain limit) and students to enrol in more than on course at a time (up to a certain limit).

-    NOTE: Extension 3 structurally interferes with the basic specification of the Coursework.
+**NOTE**: Extension 3 structurally interferes with the basic specification of the Coursework.

 Specifically, in order to store the courses assigned to an Instructor, being them more than one now, I am using an ArrayList of Courses rather than a single Course variable.

 This implies that the accessor method for an Instructor's assigned courses will now return an ArrayList<Course> rather than a Course object, therefore test TestPart3 cannot be passed unless modified.

 ### 0.2  - Command Line usage: